 - 18 Pregnancy Hacks Every Mama Needs To Know To Survive!

 - 6 Things Doctors Don’t Tell You About Induction But Should!

 - 12 Things you need to know about Epidurals before you have one

 As far as your uterus goes, you’ll be having cramps that can be as bad as labor pains.
 This is caused by your uterus shrinking up and the pain is worse when you breastfeed.

-If you’re torn down there it will swell up really bad like an open rose and it is super uncomfortable.
+If you’re torn down there it will likely swell up and cause a good bit of discomfort.
 Even if you don’t tear you will be really swollen.

 They’ll offer you these mesh underwear and pads along with ice packs to sit on to help keep you as clean and comfortable as possible.
 You will bleed heavily for the first 24 hours with some big clots.

 Then after that, it will slow down some but you will bleed for about six weeks total.

 Your tummy will still be fairly big and it will take some time to go down.
 Maybe even a couple of months, it just depends on your body and how many babies you’ve already had.